stevedonovan/cargo-docgen/readme.md

 ```
 It's common to see `unwrap` in little examples, and it is both nasty and misleading, because
 in well-written code, it hardly appears.
 In real life, we use the question mark operator for
-error handling!
+error handling.
 As the Guidelines say: "Like it or not, example code is often copied verbatim
 by users.
 Unwrapping an error should be a conscious decision that the user needs to make."

 This is the purpose of the `--question` flag (`-q` for short.)